Random-user420/bestKabu/README.md

 ## Versions (>2.0.0)

-If there is a bug fix that, the version increments in the last digit by one.
+If there is a bug fix, the version increments in the last digit by one.
 If there is a new feature, the version increments in the second digit by one.

 ## General

 For anything, create a new branch with the following naming scheme (featue/…  |  fix/…   | refactor/…).
-After you're done, create a pull request, and we test it, or change some things and then merge into main.
+After you're done, create a pull request, and we test it, or change some things and then merge it into main.
 For git commit messages please follow this guide: https://www.conventionalcommits.org/en/v1.0.0/.
 And the commit git e-mail should be the same as your GitHub e-mail.
 For further questions, please contact us.

 **contact: bestkabu@vleov.de**